 - Create a common image that boots from a physical or virtual server.

 - Create a common image that boots from a blade server.

 Create a common image that boots from a physical or virtual server

 To create a common image that boots from a physical or virtual machine, complete the procedures as follows.

 Install a supported Windows Operating System with the latest patches and device drivers on a physical machine.
-This physical machine will serve as the master target device.
+This physical machine serves as the master target device.

 - Install the Provisioning Server Target Device software on the physical machine.

 - Follow the onscreen prompts by selecting installation default settings.